rudfoss/practical-react-with-typescript/README.md

 ## VSCode

 This repository has a few things pre-configured for [VSCode](https://code.visualstudio.com) which is why that IDE is recommended.
 This includes certain settings as well as a few recommended extensions.
 The first time you open this repository in VSCode you should be prompted to install them.
-If you missed the promt you can open the `Extensions` panel and search for `@recommended`.
+If you missed the prompt you can open the `Extensions` panel and enter the search text `@recommended`.
+There should also be a button next to the "recommended" section to install all of them at once.

 ### VSCode Extensions